Alvin Andrew Kelly: Triple murder

-On April 30, together with Wilson and his wife Cynthia, Kelly again drove to the Morgans' trailer.
+On April 30, together with his wife Cynthia and Wilson, Kelly again drove to the Morgans' trailer.
 Upon arriving, he told Cynthia to stay in the car while he and Wilson went inside and went to the bedroom, where he shot and killed Jerry Morgan.
 The gunfire alerted Cynthia, who went inside to see Kelly pinning Brenda to the wall while the couple's 22-month-old son Devin was crying.
 While trying to calm the child down, Kelly shot Brenda in the neck and dragged her to the bedroom, placing her next to her deceased husband.
 According to Cynthia's later testimony, Brenda Morgan was still alive.
 She begged her for help, with Cynthia placing a towel under her head before returning to the living room to calm Devin down.
 At that time, Kelly followed her, took the infant from her, and held him in his arms before shooting him in the head with his pistol.
 After killing the child, Kelly then ordered her to return to the car, at which point he returned to the bedroom and shot Brenda again, killing her.
 He then placed the infant's body on top of his father's, stole some items from around the house with the help of Wilson, and promptly left.
 He returned to Shannon, claiming that the "job" had been done.
 Cynthia's sister, Violet Brownfield, later claimed that he had bragged about killing the Morgans and had even replaced the pictures featuring him and Cynthia in a photo album with those of the Morgans.